kubernetes/website/content/en/blog/_posts/2021-01-25-Work-with-Persistent-Volume-and-Secrets-for-Deploying-MySQL-on-Kubernetes.md

 Kubernetes and in doing so you learned three important Kubernetes concepts:
 Persistent Volume, Persistent Volume Claim and Secrets.
 We also reviewed a sample configuration environment for setting the right properties for PV, PVC and Secrets on the manifest file.
-You can extend this article by using Kubernetes tools like Minikube to make Kubernetes secrets to store database credentials and deploy the MySQL instance.